geek-cookbook/geek-cookbook/manuscript/ha-docker-swarm/traefik.md

 Traefik will populate acme.json itself when it runs, but it needs to exist before the container will start (_Chicken, meet egg._)

+Likewise with the log file.

 ## Serving

 ### Launch

-First, launch the traefik stack, which will do nothing other than create an overlay network by running `docker stack deploy traefik -c /var/data/traefik/traefik.yml`
+First, launch the traefik stack, which will do nothing other than create an overlay network by running `docker stack deploy traefik -c /var/data/config/traefik/traefik.yml`

 ```
 [root@kvm ~]# docker stack deploy traefik -c traefik.yml